Technology leaders from Dormagen

 Dormagen is the headquarters of the Managing Director of Covestro’s facilities in North Rhine-Westphalia (NRW).
-With 595 acres, it is Covestro's largest production site in North Rhine-Westphalia.
-Around 1,850 committed and experienced employees work at the site.
+With 60 acres, it is Covestro's largest production site in North Rhine-Westphalia.
+Nearly 1,900 committed and experienced employees work at the site.
 They manufacturing precursor chemicals used in many everyday applications, such as furniture, sporting goods, car parts and personal ID cards.
-Covestro is setting new standards for efficiency and environmental sustainability.

 euros invested since 2015